MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex1_Enable_Defender.md

     >**Note:** This could take a couple of minutes.

-### Task 5: Protect an On-Premises Server
+Task 5: Protect an On-Premises Server

-In this task, you will manually install the required agent on the **WINServer** virtual machine.
+In this task, you'll manually install the *Azure Monitor Agent* by adding a *Data Collection Rule (DCR)* on the **WINServer** virtual machine.

 1. Go to **Microsoft Defender for Cloud** and select the **Getting Started** page from the left menu.